Edmond100010/Edmond100010/README.md

 - Hi, I’m @Edmond100010.
-I am an undergraduate student in City University of Hong Kong.
+I am an undergraduate student at City University of Hong Kong.
-- I’m currently learning python and algorithm.
+- EE Major
 - Favourite language: Java

 <!---
 Edmond100010/Edmond100010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.